 Remember all these documentaries about lush rainforests with their rich ecosystem and numerous evergreen plants?
 You can arrange something similar at home!
+Indoor plants also help to mask the imperfections of space and fill every centimeter with soulfulness and beauty.
+Thus, phytodesign not only improves the microclimate of the premises but also makes it possible to transform any home without serious financial investments.
 Our pick of the best large green plants for your living room will help with this task.

 This palm tree comes from Madagascar.
 It belongs to the Arecaceae family and adapts well to home conditions.
-The palm has aerial roots, which are an unusual characteristic for palms.
-This plant loves light, so place it in a well-lit place in your apartment, but keep it away from direct sunlight.
-The room temperature will be comfortable throughout the year.
-In summer, the plant is watered abundantly with water and controlled so that the soil ball is always moist.
+The palm has aerial roots, which are an unusual characteristic of palms.
+Also, the plant loves light, so place it in a well-lit place in your apartment, but keep it away from direct sunlight.

 It can be grown in a large room, making it the main decorative object.
 A lush palm tree with a beautiful crown will add a sophisticated accent to your room and purify and humidify the air.

-Another palm tree, chamaedorea is native to tropical Central America, East Africa, and Madagascar.
-In nature, the plant grows in the shade of other plants, so it tolerates the lack of light perfectly.
-It can be placed in the part of the room where sunlight is most challenging to reach.
+Another palm tree, Chamaedorea, is native to tropical Central America, East Africa, and Madagascar.
+In nature, the plant grows in the shade of other plants, so it perfectly tolerates the lack of light.
 The foliage of the Chamaedorea is bright and green and will ideally dilute the interior with colors.
 At home, it can grow up to 2 meters in height.

-The best place for a monstera has bright diffused light or partial shade.
-Keeping a monstera in excellent conditions enlarge leaves, and they become more carved.
+The best place for a Monstera has bright diffused light or partial shade.
 Pay attention to the size of the leaves — if they are decreasing, this is a sign that the Monstera needs different lighting.
 But remember that mature plants are more sensitive to relocation — you should not move them unnecessarily.
-The monstera leaves need to be washed, wiped with a sponge, and polished from time to time.
+The Monstera leaves need to be washed, wiped with a sponge, and polished from time to time.

-The plant is fast-growing.
-If you provide it with optimal conditions, a new leaf plate will be formed every week.
-They are absolute giants.
-Five-year-old plants grow to a height of over 2 meters.
+Dieffenbachia is fast-growing, and if you provide it with optimal conditions, a new leaf plate will be formed every week.
+They are absolute giants; five-year-old plants grow to a height of over 2 meters.

-This plant is very fond of water, so do not forget about regular waterings.
-It needs protection from the drafts and cold weather since it is a heat-loving plant that will not survive low temperatures.
+Unlike Monstera, Dieffenbachia must be periodically rotated so that all sides of the plant can access light.
+This plant is very fond of water, so remember to water it regularly.
+Also, it needs protection from drafts and cold weather since it is a heat-loving plant that will not survive low temperatures.

-Indoor dieffenbachia needs a lot of bright diffused light.
+Indoor Dieffenbachia needs a lot of bright diffused light.
 The color of the leaves and their growth depend on the amount of light.
-In a faded light, the leaves bleach, and growth slows down.
+In fact, the leaves bleach in faded light, and growth slows down.
 It is better to place the plant 2-3 meters from the window or in the back of the room but provide good artificial lighting.